-While the duo studied the rare squid, the French submersible Nautile, built to explore the deep sea, filmed the same odd creature off the coast of Brazil, at a depth of, mind you, 4,735 meters (15,535 ft).
-And then filmed it twice more in 1992: off the coasts of Ghana and Senegal, at about 3,000 meters (9,880 ft).
+Meanwhile, the French submersible Nautile, built to explore the deep sea, filmed an odd creature off the coast of Brazil.
+The Nautile was at a depth of, mind you, 4,735 meters (15,535 ft).

 The bigfin has a small body and two large fins that look like elephant ears.
-And has 10 extremely long arms and tentacles that end in filaments.
-Although they look alike in film, the tentacles are thicker and longer than the arms.
-Known bigfins measure up to 7 meters (23 ft), but scientists believe there are larger specimens out there.
-Other than that, little is known about these big squids.
+It has 10 very long arms and tentacles that end in filaments.
+Although the arms and tentacles look alike in film, the tentacles are actually thicker and longer.

-Since the discovery of the family, biologists have recognized that they are not all alike, there are different species of bigfins.
-The last species Richard and Michael discovered in 2006 is the Magnapinna atlantica.
+Since the discovery of the family, biologists have recognized that not all bigfins are alike.
+There are different species.
+The last bigfin species Richard and Michael discovered in 2006 is the Magnapinna atlantica.

 4. Kipunji monkey

 Scientists thought this monkey was a local myth.
 Until they bumped into it in 2003.

 And after thoroughly examining it, they realized it was not only a new species but a new genus.